hdShang/arxiv-daily/docs/cs-CV/2025-09-25/papers/250921239v1-slidemamba-entropy-based-adaptive-fusion-of-gnn-and-mamba-for-enhanc.md

 ---
 layout: default
-title: SlideMamba: Entropy-Based Adaptive Fusion of GNN and Mamba for Enhanced Representation Learning in Digital Pathology
+title: "SlideMamba: Entropy-Based Adaptive Fusion of GNN and Mamba for Enhanced Representation Learning in Digital Pathology"
 ---

 # SlideMamba: Entropy-Based Adaptive Fusion of GNN and Mamba for Enhanced Representation Learning in Digital Pathology